+Whether emptying wastewater tanks at a campsite sewer inlet or at a campground dump station, follow this procedure:

-- When connected to a campground sewer system, keep the termination valves CLOSED until the wastewater storage tanks need to be emptied.
-Doing so will prevent campground sewer gases from entering the wastewater system of your motorhome. - Always wear rubber or vinyl gloves and protective eye-wear when emptying the wastewater holding tanks. - 1.
-Remove the cap from the sewer drain and connect the flexible sewer drain hose (typically customer supplied). - 2.
+- 1. Before emptying the wastewater holding tanks, check the level of the black tank.
+It should be at least 3/4 full.
+This will help insure the tank empties efficiently.
+If necessary, add water to the tank by flushing the toilet a few times. - 2.
+Remove the cap from the sewer drain and connect the flexible sewer drain hose, ensuring the clips on the hose connector engage the tabs on the sewer discharge outlet. - 3.
 Place the other end of the flexible sewer drain hose into the dump station inlet.
-Be sure both ends of the flexible sewer drain hose are secured. - 3.
-Drain the black water holding tank first by pulling the termination black-colored valve handle away from the valve body.
-Be sure to allow sufficient time for the black water holding tank to completely drain, then rinse the black water holding tank with several gallons of water by depressing the toilet flush pedal, hand flush handle, or use the black tank flush (if equipped). - 4.
-Drain the gray water holding tank by pulling the gray-colored termination valve handle away from the valve body.
-Draining the gray water holding tank after the black tank allows the soapy water in the gray water holding tank to rinse the flexible sewer drain hose. - 5.
-When both the black water and gray water tanks are emptied, close both termination valves by pushing the handles back to the closed positions. - 6.
-Remove the flexible sewer drain hose and rinse it thoroughly with clean water.
-Remove the other end from the dump station inlet and replace it in its storage container. - 7.
-Replace the sewage caps on both the motorhome outlet and the dump station inlet. - 8.
+Be sure both ends of the flexible sewer drain hose are secured. - 4.
+Drain the black water holding tank FIRST by pulling the BLACK termination valve handle away from the valve body.
+Be sure to allow sufficient time for the wastes to k to completely drain from the tank, then rinse the black water holding tank with several gallons of water by depressing the toilet flush pedal (flush handle) or better yet, use the black tank flush (if equipped).

+NOTE: See following section for Black Tank Flush procedure.

+- 5. Drain the gray water holding tank by pulling the GRAY termination valve handle away from the valve body.
+Draining the gray water holding tank after the black tank allows gray water to rinse solid waste from the flexible sewer drain hose. - When both the black water and gray water tanks are emptied, close the termination valves; gray valve FIRST, then the black valve, by pushing the handles back to the closed positions.

+NOTE: DO NOT close the Black termination valve until black tank flushing procedure is complete and water source is turned OFF.

+- 7. Remove the flexible sewer drain hose from the sewer drain outlet and while the other end of the sewer hose is still in the dump station inlet, rinse it thoroughly with clean water from a garden hose, or if available, the motorhome's exterior shower or spray port.
+Most dump stations provide a water hose spigot. - 8.
+Lift the free end of the sewer hose, allowing it to drain completely into the dump station inlet.
+Then, remove the sewer hose from the dump station inlet and stow it in its storage container.

+- 9. Replace the sewer caps onto the motorhome's sewage outlet and replace the cap or cover on the dump station inlet. - 10.
+Spray off any sewage spills before disconnecting and stowing the garden hose. - 11.
 Flush the toilet a few times to add a small amount of water to the black tank.
-This will help keep any remaining solids from drying to the tank surfaces.
+This will help keep any remaining solid wastes from drying or adhering to the tank surfaces.

+NOTE: Always wear rubber or vinyl gloves and protective eye wear when emptying the holding tanks and NEVER use a potable water hose for wastewater dumping or clean-up procedures.

+Location of Termination valves is typically on the left side of the motorhome.
+Class B camper-vans with cassette toilets will not be equipped with a black wastewater termination valve.